Ghasak/kmeans_task/README.md

 # TASK For Interview

+# Estimated Time to Finish
+2 hours, I have tried to upload the code first as an attachments but there was an error in the Gmail through linkedin as it doesn't accept attached files.
+Therefore I have uploaded the project to my GitHub.

+# - TASK
 Given a set of two dimensional points P (e.g. ....) find the size of set can be (100s).

 - Write a function that calculates simple K-means, the expected returned value from the function are: